tw-in-js/twind/CONTRIBUTING.md

   - Provide a detailed description of the bug in the PR.
 Live demo preferred.
   - Add appropriate test coverage if applicable.

-- It's OK to have multiple small commits as you work on the PR - GitHub can automatically squash them before merging.
+- It's OK to have multiple small commits as you work on the PR - we will automatically squash them before merging.
+Please do not force push commits — this makes the conversation difficult to follow.

 - Make sure tests pass!